-- 8.129 This annex focuses on the analysis of Mastercard's and Visa's documents related to the approval of fee changes.
+- 8.131 This annex focuses on the analysis of Mastercard's and Visa's documents related to the approval of fee changes.
 Looking at how Mastercard and Visa make these decisions provides useful information on the competitive constraints they are subject to.
-The analysis this annex presents is not a full assessment of the competitive constraints faced by Mastercard or Visa, which is set out in Chapters 4 and 5 of the Interim Report.
-129 The analysis can help us understand how issues such as value, costs or competition informed Mastercard and Visa's decisions.
+The analysis this annex presents is not a full assessment of the competitive constraints faced by Mastercard or Visa, which is set out in Chapters 4 and 5 of the final report.134 The analysis can help us understand how issues such as value, costs or competition informed Mastercard and Visa's decisions.
 They can also reveal the central considerations for a specific decision.
-For example, if a document refers at length to the value provided by a service but does not mention its cost, we can conclude that value considerations were deemed the more important factor when deciding the new level of the fee. - 8.130 There are, however, some limitations to our analysis.
+For example, if a document refers at length to the value provided by a service but does not mention its cost, we can conclude that value considerations were deemed the more important factor when deciding the new level of the fee. - 8.132 There are, however, some limitations to our analysis.
 We focused on documents prepared for final decision-makers.
-However, the process leading to the implementation of a fee change is typically more complex, involving several teams within Mastercard or Visa, as explained in paragraphs 8.29 to 8.34 and 18.36 to 18.41. [%].
-Mastercard told us [%].
-This means that the absence of references to a particular issue in the documents does not necessarily imply that it was ignored in the decision to implement a fee change.
+However, the process leading to the implementation of a fee change is typically more complex, involving several teams within Mastercard or Visa, as explained in paragraphs 8.29 to 8.34 and 8.36 to 8.41. [≫].
+Mastercard told us that [≫].135 This means that the absence of references to a particular issue in the documents does not necessarily imply that it was ignored in the decision to implement a fee change. - 8.133 Moreover, by selecting the fee changes with the largest revenue impact in the UK, we have implicitly privileged cases in which competitive constraints may have been less pressing.
+It is plausible that, in the presence of competitive constraints, Mastercard and Visa may have decided against large increases of certain fees.
+Our selection would tend to exclude those cases, as those fee changes would tend to have a smaller revenue impact.
+For this reason, the analysis in this annex should not be interpreted as a characterisation of Mastercard's or Visa's decision-making process for all fee changes, but simply as an assessment of the features and underlying rationales of the largest fee changes implemented in the period 2017-21.